-Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Company
+Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

-Software Rollout Plan: Introducing A New Tool To Your Company
+Software Rollout Plan: Introducing A New Tool To Your Org

-Software Rollout Plan: Introducing A New Tool To Your Company
+Software Rollout Plan: Introducing A New Tool To Your Org

-However, organizational change is rarely simple.
-Employees and teams often resist it.
-The discomfort, fear of the unknown, and a struggle to change habits are just a few reasons resistance happens.
+However, organizational change and software implementation are rarely simple.
+Employees and teams often resist them.
+Discomfort, fear of the unknown, and a struggle to change habits are just a few reasons for resistance.

-If you want to successfully introduce a new enterprise tool to your company, you need a plan.
+To successfully introduce a new enterprise tool to your company, you need to create a software rollout plan.
 This guide shows you how to build it.

 Why your focus on tool adoption is essential to a successful software rollout

-As you’ll learn in the next section, identifying internal champions, running training sessions for the new tool, and timely communication are important parts of implementing a new tool.
+As you’ll learn in the next section, identifying an implementation team, running training sessions for the new tool, and communicating in a timely manner are important parts of implementing a new tool.

 But for any of that to work, you need to put tool adoption front and center.
-For example, if only half the people use the tool, its benefits for the company will be much smaller.
-You won’t see the return on investment you planned for, no matter how much you focus on training sessions later on.
+For example, if only half the people use the tool, the benefits for the company will be much smaller.
+You won’t see the return on investment you planned for.

-🤷 Those that religiously use the tool get frustrated with those that don’t.
-This creates a gap in the process that the tool is supporting.
+🤷 Those who religiously use the tool get frustrated with those who don’t.
 It causes friction and ineffective communication between employees — the exact opposite of what you aimed for.

 📉 Low adoption leads to less-than-great results, so the tool gets dropped.
 This new tool promised a lot.
 But because this success relied on adoption that didn’t happen, you don’t have the proof to keep the tool going, and your company drops it.

 😤 People who already saw benefits from the tool are now losing those benefits.
-The early adopters already tweaked their workflow and habits to get on board.
-They’re loving it, and now that the tool is being dropped, they’re not only losing those benefits — they also have to switch their process back to the way it was before.
+The early adopters already tweaked their workflow and habits to get on board, and now that the tool is being dropped.
+This wastes time and effort as they also have to switch their process back to the way it was before

 The 6 steps for a successful software rollout plan